The Best Product Liability Insurance Companies

 Product liability insurance is insurance that provides coverage for businesses that manufacture or sell physical products in the event a product causes harm (like injuries or property damage) to an individual or another business.
 This guide will cover all of the information business owners need to know when buying product liability insurance.
 This guide will first explain how product liability law works and then describe what product liability insurance is, what it does and doesn’t cover, factors to consider when buying a policy, and the top product liability insurance providers.

 Before diving into the details, here is a preview of our top picks.
-Instead of providing a full list of product liability insurers, we’ve boiled our research down to three of the best providers depending on your needs:

 *By clicking the above links, you will go to one of our insurance partners.
 The specific companies listed above may not be included in our partner’s network at this time.

 What Is Product Liability?

 Products are not always perfect, and occasionally, a defect that occurs in the design, manufacture, or sale of the product may have adverse consequences for those who buy it.
 As such, manufacturers, distributors, retailers, and others in a product’s supply chain can be held legally responsible when a defective product causes injury or property damage to another business or individual.
 The legal doctrine of product liability serves to hold businesses accountable, compensate those who experience harm, and ensure that products are safe and work as intended.

 In a court of law, product liability claims are usually based on one of three legal rationales:

 - Negligence – The basis of a negligence claim is the idea that one party has a duty of reasonable care to another.
 In the case of product liability, this means that one who sells the product has a duty to provide a safe, non-defective product.